2k-nguy/offer-negotiator-bot/README.md

 ## 📖 Usage Guide

-### 1. Setting Up Your Profile
+### 1. Upload Your Resume

-Fill out the negotiation setup form with:
-- **Company Information**: Company name and position
-- **Your Profile**: Experience, education, achievements, skills
-- **Targets**: Desired salary, benefits, deal breakers
-- **Leverage Points**: Certifications, awards, competing offers
+Simply upload your resume file:
+- **Supported Formats**: PDF, DOC, DOCX, TXT, PNG, JPG, JPEG
+- **Automatic Parsing**: AI extracts your experience, skills, education, and achievements
+- **Profile Review**: Review and confirm the extracted information
+- **Minimal Input**: Only need to specify company name, position, and negotiation targets

 ### 2. Starting a Negotiation

-1. Click "Start Negotiation" to create a context
+1. Upload your resume and review the extracted profile
+2. Enter company name, position, and negotiation targets
+3. Click "Confirm Profile & Start Negotiation"
-2. The bot will analyze your profile and identify leverage points
+4. The bot will analyze your profile and identify leverage points
-3. Choose your initial negotiation strategy
+5. Choose your initial negotiation strategy

 ### 3. Managing Conversations